Child Find Services

 What is Child Find?

-Child Find is a federally funded project in the State of Delaware which locates, identifies and provides educational services to persons ages 0 – 21 who are not attending public school.
+Child Find is a federally funded project in the State of Delaware which locates, identifies and provides educational services to persons ages 0 – 21 .
 In the Colonial School District a Child Find team is involved in screening, evaluating and recommending specific services for referred school aged children as well as preschool aged children.

 School Aged Child Find